cybitalex/abadiq_new/README.md

 - **API Server**: Express.js backend
 - **Nginx SSL Proxy**: SSL termination and request routing
 - **Certbot**: Automatic SSL certificate renewal

+## Webpack Build Fix

+This project includes a custom solution for the common webpack error: `TypeError: message.split is not a function`.
+We've implemented:

+1. A custom build script (`custom-build.js`) that patches the react-dev-utils module at runtime
+2. A custom Dockerfile that uses this script instead of the standard npm build command
+3. Updated docker-compose.yml to use this custom Dockerfile

 ## Important Links